-SNL is primarily a comedy show.
-The cast consists of a half-dozen to a dozen castmembers (plus sometimes a few supporting "featured" players).
+SNL is primarily a comedy show, with castmembers (and sometimes "featured players") totaling between 7 and 20 people for a given season.
 Each episode is "hosted" by a different celebrity and features performances by a musical guest.

 On Saturday evening, a run-through of the night's show is executed.
 This dress rehearsal is used to select the format for the actual live broadcast (the order of the segments may be juggled and some bits may be cut).
 Until 2017, viewers on the West coast watched a tape-delayed version (which was occasionally edited to eliminate profane or controversial elements).

 Most episodes are rerun on NBC in the traditional SNL timeslot within a year of the original live broadcast.
 The version shown is not necessarily identical to the live show, however, as various edits may be implemented (segments are sometimes rearranged, material from the dress rehearsal may be substituted for live material, etc.).
 From fall 1998 through the end of 2006, some NBC affiliates aired full-length "classic" episodes (episodes from earlier seasons) after the regular SNL timeslot.
 At present, NBC sometimes airs a 60-minute version of a previously-aired episode during primetime on Saturday.